uplinkhq/docs/blog/2019/06-04-interview-with-uplink-member-gerold-kirchner-about-self-organizing-freelancers/index.md

 **Gerold** : Yes.
 When I read this I looked them up and thought that there are quite a few ideas that go in the same direction.
 I'm looking to get in contact with them to ask them about their experiences.

 **Henrik** : I stumbled upon them a while ago.
 They are a group of software developers in southern Germany, who committed themselves to work on projects with a purpose.
-They have their ‘[Selfix Manifesto](https://selfix-manifesto.org/)’ &nbsp;which sets some principles for the group and the work they do.
+They have their ‘[Selfix Manifesto](https://selfix-manifesto.org/)’ which sets some principles for the group and the work they do.
 In that sense I was wondering: where do you draw the line between purposeful and not purposeful?
 Let's say Company A would like you to develop a new software which will help them run things smoother internally.
 It would help many stakeholders — employees, managers, and customers — to work more efficiently, whereas the purpose of the company remains to be financially profitable.
 Would this be a project with "purpose", since you are making someone's life easier?

 ![](selfix-manifesto.png)